rishyanthkondra/RepData_PeerAssessment1/PA1_template.md

 activity <- read.csv(unz("activity.zip","activity.csv"))
 ```

-2.processing the data as required by us :
+2. processing the data as required by us :
   `date field is still as character lets make it Date class.`

 ```r